Onboarding Emails: Examples, Sequences, and Templates

 Onboarding email FAQ

-What’s the difference between a welcome email and an onboarding email?
 A welcome email is the single first message that greets a new user.
 Onboarding emails are the broader sequence, often including that welcome, that walks the user through activation over their first days or weeks.

-How many emails should an onboarding sequence have?
-Most run 4 to 7 emails over the first two to three weeks, depending on product complexity and how many actions a user needs to activate.
+Most SaaS onboarding sequences run 4–7 emails over the first two to three weeks.
+The right number depends on product complexity and how many actions a user needs to activate.
 Timing and quality matter more than count.

-What makes a SaaS onboarding email effective?
-A clear, action-oriented subject line; immediate or behavior-based timing; a single CTA tied to the activation moment; and personalization based on what the user has done.
+A clear, action-oriented subject line; immediate or behavior-based timing; a single CTA tied to the user’s activation moment; and personalization based on what the user has actually done.

-How do I automate an onboarding email sequence?
-Use a platform that supports triggered, branching automations.
-In Loops, build the emails in the no-code editor or from a template and connect them with workflows that fire on signup and on user behavior.
+Use an email platform that supports triggered, branching automations.
+In Loops, you build the emails in the no-code editor or from a template and connect them with workflows that fire on signup and on user behavior.